amanarora9848/penta-world-gazebo/README.md

 # penta-world-gazebo
-A little world created using gazebo simulator, with self-created and imported models and plugins.
+This is a little world created using gazebo simulator, with self-created and imported models and plugins.
+It'll be used to house robots for simlation purposes, which will be updated in differnt repositories.

 ### Requirements: